 The school environment may not be perfect when the time comes for your child to return to school.
 To ensure a smooth transition back to school either the Children’s hospital staff or the NSW Paediatric Spinal Outreach Service will:

 There are various things that may need to be addressed when your child goes back to school.
-If required you will receive support by the hospital treating team or NSW Paediatric Spinal Outreach Service with the following:
+If needed you will receive support from the hospital treating team or NSW Paediatric Spinal Outreach Service with the following:

 Wheelchair and mobility access

 Many of the newer schools are wheelchair accessible.
 Ideally the school should be on level ground.
 Things to think about might include: Will your child be included and independent in the playground?
 Is it flat or sloping?
 Can your child access the library and the canteen?